Sijithabhi23/CoffeeWebsite/README.md

 Thats all about this website .
 I just made this simple website for practising my Front end designing

-Thank you for your valuable time to take look my webpage.
+Thank you for your valuable time to take a look my webpage.